The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 The time to switch specialties is almost as important as the specialization itself.

-Transition too early, and you’ll look like you’re a job hopper with commitment issues, but transition too late, and it might be challenging to catch up with younger colleagues.
+If you transition too early, you’ll look like a job hopper with commitment issues, but if you transition too late, it might be challenging to catch up with younger colleagues.

 Generally speaking, the best time to make a switch is after you have mastered your original specialty and your growth has plateaued, but not so late that you have moved up the ranks and have to swallow a significant reduction in title or compensation.